earthgecko/skyline/docs/installation.rst

-- git clone Skyline (git should have been installed in the `Running in Python virtualenv <running-in-python-virtualenv.html>`__ section) and it is recommended to then git checkout the commit reference of the latest stable release.
+- git clone Skyline (git should have been installed in the `Running in Python virtualenv <running-in-python-virtualenv.html>`__ section) and it is recommended to then git checkout the commit reference or tag of the latest stable release.

 .. code-block:: bash